jonnor/ESC-CNN-microcontroller/report/report.md

 \newpage
 ## Audio Classification

-Feature representations

 ### Mel-spectrogram

 For machine learning it is desirable to reduce the dimensions of inputs as much as possible.
-To do this on spectrograms the STFT spectrogram is often reduced to 30-128 frequency bands using a filter-bank.
+A STFT spectrogram often has considerable correlation between adjacent frequency bins, and is often reduced to 30-128 frequency bands using a filter-bank.
 Several different filter-bank alternatives have been investigated for audio classification tasks, such as 1/3 octave bands, the Bark scale, Gammatone and the Mel scale.
 All these have filters spacing that increase with frequency, mimicking the human auditory system.